harrietrc/loadimpact-docs/jekyll/_v4/core-concepts/environment-variables.md

 ### Reading from system environment

 <div class="callout callout-warning" role="alert">
-    Note that this way of setting environment variables is only supported when running Locally Executed tests, it will not work with <a href="{{ site.baseurl }}{% link _v4/test-running/cloud-execution.md %}" class="alert-link">Cloud Execution</a>.
+    Note that this way of setting environment variables is only supported when running Locally Executed tests, it will not work with <a href="{{ site.baseurl }}/4.0/guides/cloud-execution" class="alert-link">Cloud Execution</a>.
 </div>

 Using the same the same test script as above: